msskzx/parallelismessness/README.md

 # Parallelismessness

 Providing examples about parallelism, processes, threads, concurrency, and related topics.
+I started with `Java`, and soon I will also add `C++` and `Rust`.

 ## Thread Safety and Race Conditions